IP address: Anycast addressing

 Like broadcast and multicast, anycast is a one-to-many routing topology.
 However, the data stream is not transmitted to all receivers, just the one which the router decides is closest in the network.
 Anycast addressing is a built-in feature of IPv6.
 In IPv4, anycast addressing is implemented with Border Gateway Protocol using the shortest-path metric to choose destinations.
 Anycast methods are useful for global load balancing and are commonly used in distributed DNS systems.

 Geolocation

 A host may use geolocation to deduce the geographic position of its communicating peer.
+This is typically done by retrieving geolocation info about the IP address of the other node from a database.